bevyengine/rfcs/rfcs/min-relations.md

 2. Applications for UI: styling, widget wiring etc.
 3. Frustum culling.

-AUTHOR'S NOTE: Much like `yeet`, `Noitaler` is the bikeshed-avoidance name for the inverse of `Relation`, and will never be used.
+[bikeshed]: AUTHOR'S NOTE: Much like `yeet`, `Noitaler` is the bikeshed-avoidance name for the inverse of `Relation`, and will never be used.
 EDITOR's NOTE: `Noitaler` may very much be used :3